 If you’re cheap, like me, and want something that works “okay” then you can use Apple AirTags.
 I do have to mention that Apple did not design AirTags for this purpose, and they’re not waterproof.
 The AirTag will alert others if it’s following them to cut down on stalking.
 But I still hide an AirTag in my boat’s glove compartment (owner’s manual because no one reads those) as it’s better than nothing.

 4. Get Cameras

 Security cameras have come a long way, it would have never been a thought of mine to have one 10 years ago because of cost and getting one set up.

-Nowadays, you can get solar-powered security cameras (Amazon Link Ad) and place it anywhere there is sun and Wi-Fi.
+Nowadays, you can get solar-powered security cameras (ad) and place it anywhere there is sun and Wi-Fi.

 With person detection, it keeps notifications down and alerts you to real threats.
 Some even have speakers, so you can warn that fisherman getting too close to the rocks at your docks.